LuqiPan/LuqiPan.github.io/_posts/logic-for-hackers/2014-02-16-note-language.md

 ###Notes during asgn 2

 - I've never thought that we can use Alloy to model something like songs or lyrics.
 I guess it's because sentence contains logic, and Alloy can model the logic.

+###Feb 21 Class

+- Alloy only runs within the scope, so it's never exhaustive to the whole searching space.
+This should always be kept in mind.
+- But, bugs tend to appear with smaller scope.(not always)